 This week on PBS.org, Miral Sattar, CEO of the publishing-services marketplace site BiblioCrunch, posted what I found to be a quite thorough rundown of what it might cost to put a self-published book through as professional as possible a publishing process.

 She posited a fairly typical book, weighing in at around 70,000 words.
-She made no further stipulations — fiction vs. non-fiction, for example, or thoroughly workshopped, researched, and rewritten vs. hastely pulled together.
+She made no further stipulations — fiction vs. non-fiction, for example, or thoroughly workshopped, researched, and rewritten (I was obsessed about the need to rewrite my essay as a student, still remember) vs. hastely pulled together.
 The style, genre, and initial quality of the prose do make a huge difference in terms of the kind and amount of editorial work that needs to be done, obviously.
 Ms. Sattar was trying to explore a median case.

 She based her standards and pricing on the Editorial Freelancers Association’s posted rate sheet, which is as close to an industry standard as exists.